soficis/Slowverb/README.md

 Slowverb is a cross-platform audio processing application that transforms any song into dreamy, vaporwave-style remixes with  48kHz audio processing, multi-stage reverb, and bass enhancement.

+**⚠️ Beta Software Notice**
+This software is currently in beta.
+Not all features may work as expected, and you may encounter bugs or incomplete functionality.
+Use at your own risk.

 ---

 ## ✨ Features